Byadiso/Byadiso/README.md

 - 👋 Hi, I’m BYAMUNGU Desire.
-- Thank you for stopping by, I’m just exploring the Javascript world to see if I can make a living with it.
+- Thank you for stopping by, I’m just exploring Javascript and Python world to see if I can make a living with it.

 ### :hammer_and_wrench: Languages and Tools exploring nowadays :
 <div>